Frost254/phase-2-project/README.md

 To create your own unique react app follow the steps below :)

+Currently the version of React I'm own doesn't allow function of useHistory so stay tuned for that functionality.

 Kindly click on the latest run version to enjoy all the functioning features

 |  |  |